stormpath/stormpath-flask/docs/index.rst

 Next, you'll want to create a new Stormpath Application.

 Stormpath allows you to provision any number of "Applications".
-The general rule is that you should create one Application per website.
+The general rule is that you should create one Application per website (or project).
 In this case, you'll want to create a single Application.

 To do this, click the 'Applications' tab in the Stormpath dashboard, then click 'Register an Application' and follow the on-screen instructions.